 To the Mountaintop was written by Charlayne Hunter-Gault.
 Charlayne was one of the first black students allowed to go to the University of Georgia in 1961.
 In this book, Charlayne tells the story of how it felt to have other students gathering outside her dorm room and shouting about how they did not want her there.
 She also tells the stories of other children and young adults who played very important roles in the civil rights movement.
 One of the people Charlayne talks about is Ruby Bridges, the first black child to attend an all-white elementary school in New Orleans, Louisiana.
 Ruby was in elementary school, Charlayne was in college, both were brave enough to do something first.

-something bigger.
-Ruby was a little girl, but became a symbol of the struggle for civil rights.
-One of the things that helped make Ruby an icon is this painting by American painter Norman Rockwell.
+Ruby, in particular, became an icon of the Civil Rights Movement.
+An icon is a person who represents something bigger.
+One of the things that helped make Ruby an icon is this painting by Norman Rockwell.
 The painting shows Ruby being escorted to school by four US Marshals.
-Four.
 It took four law enforcement officers to protect her.
-That is really hard to understand; that a child would need escorted to school like that.
+It is really hard to understand that a child would need escorted to school like that.
 The painting is called "The Problem We All Live With".
 In 2011 President Barack Obama arranged to borrow the painting from the Norman Rockwell museum.
 He had it hung outside the Oval Office and invited Ruby to come see it.
 Watch this video carefully to hear President Obama say something important:

 "I think it's fair to say that if it hadn't been for you guys, I might not be here and we wouldn't be looking at this together."